Anuj-Mandlik1603/Face-Detection-System/README.md

 🎯Face Recognition System (OpenCV Version)
 A face detection and attendance system using OpenCV's Haar Cascade classifier.

-Face-Recognition-System/
-├── src/
-│   ├── detect_faces_opencv.py      ✅ Detect faces in images
-│   ├── webcam_detection_opencv.py  ✅ Real-time webcam face detection
-│   └── attendance_opencv.py        ✅ Attendance system with face detection
-├── dataset/
-│   └── Anuj/                       (Your face images)
-├── test.jpg                        (Test image)
-└── attendance.csv                  (Attendance log)

 🚀 How to Run
 Make sure you're in the virtual environment:

-#1.
-Detect Faces in an Image ✅
+1. Detect Faces in an Image ✅
 Detects faces in `test.jpg` and displays them with bounding boxes:

-#2.
-Real-Time Webcam Face Detection ✅
+2. Real-Time Webcam Face Detection ✅
 Opens your webcam and detects faces in real-time:

-#3.
-Attendance System ✅
+3. Attendance System ✅
 Face detection-based attendance system with CSV logging:

 #Controls